Pandaqi/Pandaqi-Studio/pandaqi-studio/content/starry-skylines/_index.md

 boardgame: true

 title: "Starry Skylines"
-headerTitle: "Starry Skylines | Build your new city in space, together"
+headerTitle: "Build your new city in space, together"
 blurb: "You are all simultaneously building a city in space.
 On the same planet.
 And no, this is not a cooperative game."

 noThumb: true